sandbochs/ng-directive-componentization-composition/post.md

 A working demo is here: http://plnkr.co/edit/Thm8TTp1V2O3gx7X60cV

+It is also an important observation that putting multiple directives on the same element and having one `$emit` and the other catch with `$on` is a powerful tool that can only work when at least one of them is an attribute level directive (recall section 3.1.1).

 ##4.3 Shared attributes
-Another common strategy is to use the `attrs` parameter into the linking function, in conjunction with `attrs.$observe` to communicate among sibling directives.
+Another common strategy is to use the `attrs` parameter into the linking function, in conjunction with `attrs.$observe` to communicate among sibling directives (recall here, that a sibling directive is a directive on the same element as another directive).
 The important thing to remember here, is that because the attrs object is shared between sibling directives by reference, changes in one place WILL propagate to all others.
 While this is a powerful tool, I find it does not play particularly nicely with isolate scopes.
 Since isolate scopes read off of the directive's attributes, relying on the `attrs` object tends to blow that out of the water.
 As such, this is not a practice I make much use of, especially given that everything it achieves can be similarly achieved through other means.

 #5 Conclusion/Summary
 Isolate Scopes are awesome.
 They are the secret sauce that lets your directives stand alone.